Dutch sound alarm about possible risks of e-cigarettes

 | AMSTERDAM

-AMSTERDAM The Dutch Health Ministry sounded an early warning on Thursday about the possible health risks of electronic cigarettes, announcing plans to clamp down on labelling ahead of European regulations.
+AMSTERDAM The Dutch Health Ministry sounded an early warning on Thursday about the possible health risks of electronic cigarettes, announcing plans to clamp down on labeling ahead of European regulations.

 The move followed an analysis of existing scientific research by the National Institute for Public Health, the leading Dutch government health advisory body.